 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Shanine made another appearance on Looks Unfamiliar – talking about the 1993 EastEnders theme, Kings Of Comedy, Club Class, hard-hitting anti-drug campaigns aimed at schoolchildren, Sack Race and Kept – which you can find here.
+Shanine has appeared on Looks Unfamiliar talking about the 1993 EastEnders theme, Kings Of Comedy, Club Class, hard-hitting anti-drug campaigns aimed at schoolchildren, Sack Race and Kept which you can find here.

 Shanine has also appeared on Tim’s Marvel Cinematic Universe podcast It’s Good, Except It Sucks talking about Black Panther, which you can find here.